Celebrity Infinity accidents and incidents

 (pier collision) On June 3, 2016, while docking in call port Ketchikan Alaska, at ~ 2 pm the ship hit Berth 3.
 The accident resulted in damages to both the vessel and the dock.
 According to the Harbormaster, the damage made the dock unusable until fixed.
 Repairs cost around USD 2 million.
 Damages included the metal bridge and two of all three mooring dolphins.

-After the collision the cruise ship was docked at Berth 2.
-The vessel sustained hull damages (a small hole and a minor scratch) both above waterline.
+After the collision, the cruise ship was docked at Berth 2.
+The vessel sustained hull damages (a small hole and a minor scratch) both above the waterline.
 No taking on water, listing or any injuries were reported.
-Gust winds in the area were around 45 mph / 70 kph.
+Gusty winds in the area were around 45 mph / 70 kph.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.